DawsonDeyo425/Event-pixie/README.md.txt

 ### **Common Issues:**

 **❌ "Template URL not found"**
-→ Make sure you replaced "YOURUSERNAME" with your actual GitHub username
+→ Make sure both files are uploaded to your GitHub repository

 **❌ "Stack already exists"**
 → Use a different stack name like "event-pixie-2"